hoche/libjpiedm/JPI_Logfile_Format.md

 - If it's a 900+, it has at least two extra elements (making 3).
 - If it's a 900+ with a build greater than 880, it has one more (making 4).
 - At some point after that, it went to 7.
 Unfortunately, I don't know when.
-However, when it has 7, four of the fields are used for initial GPS coordinates:
+However, when it has 7, four of the fields are used for initial GPS coordinates.

+If an airplane is not equipped with a GPS (or it's not hooked up to the JPI), the GPS fields may be filled with junk data.
+I'm not sure on that.

      7 6 5 4 3 2 1 0|7 6 5 4 3 2 1 0
     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+